 If you’re wondering “is ClickUp really free?” or “how much does ClickUp cost?”, the information is all laid out clearly on their pricing page.
 You can use the platform for free (without having to provide any payment information) as long as your storage doesn’t exceed 100MB.
 After that they have monthly and annual plans you can choose from, both of which are unlimited and bring some extra features to the table.

 Note: 100MB probably doesn’t sound like a lot, but it’s actually plenty so long as you don’t regularly upload files.
 If you only use ClickUp for planning and tracking purposes, it can be free forever.
+If you love free software, be sure to check out my GrooveFunnels review, it’s all about my favorite free funnel builder!

 There are a few questions that come up related to ClickUp quite frequently – here they are with simple answers!